 Some people can digest and break down gluten better than others.
 For someone with celiac disease, for example, gluten literally acts as a “poison” and must be avoided.
 For others, gluten is unknowingly contributing to health ills.
 And for some people, gluten literally has no effect.

-Clinically, I have found that about 80 percent of my patients feel much better on a gluten-free diet.
+Clinically, I have found that about 80% of my patients feel much better on a gluten-free diet.
 They have less fatigue, headaches, rashes, and joint pain and better cognitive function.
-Plus, taking gluten out of the diet can help tremendously with gas pain, bloating, abdominal pain, and other irritable bowel syndrome symptoms.
+Plus, taking gluten out of the diet can help tremendously with gas pain, bloating, abdominal pain, and other IBS symptoms.
 If you’re unsure if you’re gluten sensitive, I recommend eliminating gluten-containing grains for at least three weeks and see if you notice changes in your body.

 Probably not.
 But if someone is suffering from classic irritable bowel syndrome symptoms (i.e. gas, bloating, diarrhea, constipation, etc.) AND they have other symptoms/conditions (i.e. allergies, eczema, malabsorption, brain fog, fatigue, joint pain, autoimmune disease, etc.), a leaky gut is more likely.